 History of gastrointestinal bleeding or perforation, relating to previous NSAIDs therapy.

-Use with concomitant NSAIDs, including cyclo-oxygenase-2 specific inhibitors-increased risk of adverse reactions (see section 4.5) Ibuprofen should not be given to patients with conditions involving an increased tendency to bleeding.
+Ibuprofen should not be given to patients with conditions involving an increased tendency to bleeding.

 Severe heart failure (NYHA Class IV), renal failure or hepatic failure (see section 4.4)